-Born in Kazakhstan, Akhmet is a classical pianist who turned to the composition for film and media.
-His vast classical background of over two decades helps him to show his keen ear and attention to details.
-His love for film and particularly attentive approach to storytelling allows him to create organic music that enhances the vision of a director.
-One thing that helps him achieve this is his ability to communicate with a filmmaker using a tremendous array of feelings, emotions, and moods.
+Akhmet is a pianist and a composer for film and media.
+His extensive classical background of over two decades helps him to show his keen ear and attention to detail.
+His persistent determination to improve every aspect of his art and painstaking attention to storytelling allows him to create organic music that enhances the vision of a most demanding filmmaker.
+He believes that perfection is lots of small things done right.

-Akhmet graduated from the Royal Academy of Music in London in piano performance.
-His piano career includes solo recitals at the Southbank Centre in London, Wigmore Hall, Purcell Room, The Purcell School of Music, Manchester during the Scarlatti Festival and in remote locations across the UK and Kazakhstan.
+Akhmet’s piano career includes solo recitals at the Southbank Centre in London, Wigmore Hall, Purcell Room, The Purcell School of Music, Manchester during the Scarlatti Festival and in remote locations across the UK and Kazakhstan.
 He participated in various masterclasses where he played for the world-class pianists.